 Living Beyond Breast Cancer Fund

-Grants can be used for living expenses such as mortgage, rent, utilities, and transportation.
-Grants range from $500 - $1,000 depending on the applicant’s circumstances and as funding allows.
+Grants can be used for living expenses such as mortgage, rent, utilities, and car payments.
+Grants range from $500 - $1,000 based on individual circumstances and as funding allows.
 Please note that grants cannot be used to cover medical expenses.
 Grant funds are paid directly to vendors.
 No funds are given directly to the applicant.
-This is not an emergency fund, and we make every effort to process applications within 4-6 weeks of submission.
+This is not an emergency fund, and we make every effort to process applications within 6-8 weeks of submission.

-Applicants must have their social worker, nurse navigator, or other healthcare provider confirm their breast cancer diagnosis through the Healthcare Provider Verification Form.
-Healthcare providers are asked to complete this form on their patient's behalf within the designated timeframe.
+Applicants must have their social worker, nurse navigator, or other healthcare provider confirm their breast cancer diagnosis.
+A delay in receiving the verification form may affect the application review timeline.

-To ensure we reach as many individuals as possible, grants are only available to people who have not previously received funding through Living Beyond Breast Cancer.
-Applicants must also:
+To ensure we reach as many individuals as possible, we are presently only able to provide grants to people who have not previously received these funds in the past.
+In order to apply, you must also:

-- Be experiencing financial need due to breast cancer treatment.
-You may apply for a grant if your income is up to $75,000 for an individual or up to $150,000 for a couple (based on the US Government’s Spring 2020 stimulus payment guidelines).
+2. Be experiencing financial need due to breast cancer treatment.
+You may apply for a grant if your household income is under 400% of the U.S. Federal Poverty Level.
 Priority for grant approval will be extended to those individuals demonstrating the highest level of financial need.
-The size of the household will also be considered.
-You will be asked to provide a personal statement explaining how breast cancer and COVID-19 have impacted you and your family.

 Donate to the Living Beyond Breast Cancer Fund to help us support even more people affected by breast cancer.